cody2094/TAKL-challenge/README.md

   ### Run In a docker container
   1. Using `config/config.dist.json`, create `config/config.json` and fill in the `api` and `db` properties with the correct HERE API and database settings
+  2. Using `.env.dist`, create `.env` and fill in each variable.
+NODE_ENV should match whatever the property string you want to use from the config file.
+I've used "docker" and have them set up so that they will work right out of the box.
+DB_USER, DB_PASSWORD, DB must match the config settings for the associated property.
-  2. For the first time around run `docker-compose up`.
+  3. For the first time around run `docker-compose up`.
-  3. To rebuild after making any changes run `docker-compose up --build`
+  4. To rebuild after making any changes run `docker-compose up --build`
-  4. I've got the DB set up to run on port 3307 locally so it doesn't interfeare with my local 3306 port but the server itself is on 3306.
+  5. I've got the DB set up to run on port 3307 locally so it doesn't interfeare with my local 3306 port but the server itself is on 3306.
 I've also done the same thing with the API.
 Its running on 8080 in the container but 8081 locally.
-  5. You can now test out the `/providerRequest` endpoint by following the directions in the "API Endpoints" section below.
+  6. You can now test out the `/providerRequest` endpoint by following the directions in the "API Endpoints" section below.

 ## API Endpoints
 1. **POST** `/providerRequest`